pearlchen/getting-started-guides/arduino_expansion_board-assembly/assembly.md

 ---

-Explore when and how to use all the cables ports on the Intel® Edison kit for Arduino.
-Continue to [Connecting Cables »](connecting-cables.md)
+Explore when and how to use all the cables ports on the Intel® Edison kit for Arduino: [Connecting Cables »](connecting-cables.md)